Phone

 Intellectual Property

 The institutional complexity of international sports law in dispute resolution often creates confusion.
 In recent years, this confusion has been intensified by the blurring of the distinction between professional and amateur athletes.
 Historically, each category of athletes developed its own legal framework.
 However, this structure is evolving.
 For instance, the Olympic Movement was initially limited to competitions among amateur athletes, but it now increasingly influences the sporting activities of professional athletes.
-Consequently, there is a growing need for regulatory mechanisms to determine priorities among national bodies and international federations, such as FIFA, and between the International Olympic Committee and National Olympic Committees.
+Consequently, there is a growing need for regulatory mechanisms to determine priorities among national bodies and international federations, such as FIFA, as well as between the International Olympic Committee and National Olympic Committees.
 The role of national courts also contributes to the complexity of this process.

 Emerging Challenges in the Protection of Intellectual Property